Online unit clustering in higher dimensions: Lower bound for online Unit Covering in

-\begin{lemma} Consider step $i$, where $i \in \{1,\ldots,2^d-1\}$.
-Consider the set of uncovered vertices of $Q_i$ when $p_i$ is chosen in step $i$ of the process.
-At most one uncovered vertex of $Q_i$ can be deeply covered by placing $U_i$ in step $i$. \end{lemma} \begin{proof} Assume that $u_i,v_i$ are two uncovered vertices of $Q_i$ that are deeply covered by placing $U_i$ in step $i$.
+\begin{lemma} For $i \in \{1,\ldots,2^d-1\}$, at most one exposed vertex of $Q_i$ is deeply covered by $U_i$ in step $i$. \end{lemma} \begin{proof} Assume, to the contrary, that $u_i$ and $v_i$ are two exposed vertices of $Q_i$ (in step $i$), that are deeply covered by $U_i$.
 Since $u_i$ and $v_i$ differ in at least one coordinate, the extent of $U_i$ in that coordinate is larger than

 which is a contradiction. \end{proof}